Health & Safety Policy — Commercial Waste Lewisham Operations

 Risk assessment and control: All activities related to commercial rubbish collection are subject to documented risk assessments.
 Identified risks — including manual handling, slips, trips and falls, traffic hazards, exposure to hazardous substances, and vehicle movement — will be controlled using the hierarchy of controls: elimination, substitution, engineering controls, administrative controls and personal protective equipment (PPE).
 Control measures will be reviewed whenever operations change, following incidents or as part of scheduled audits.

-Training session for commercial rubbish crew Training and competence: Comprehensive induction and role-specific training are provided to all staff engaged in waste collection, transfer and disposal.
+A man with a beard, dressed in a light grey shirt and blue jeans, is walking down a wooden staircase inside a building while carrying a large black trash bag in his right hand.
+The staircase has metal railing with horizontal bars, and the surroundings include white walls and a ceiling with clean, modern finish.
+The environment appears well-lit with natural or artificial light, and the scene reflects a typical interior setting where rubbish or waste materials are being disposed of, aligning with rubbish removal services offered by Commercial Waste Lewisham in the Lewisham area.
+The man’s casual attire and the indoor location suggest an ongoing waste clearance or household rubbish collection process, relevant to local waste management activities.
+Training and competence: Comprehensive induction and role-specific training are provided to all staff engaged in waste collection, transfer and disposal.
 Training covers safe lifting techniques, use of PPE, hazardous waste identification, spill response, traffic management for collection routes and safe use of lifting and compaction equipment.
 Refresher training and toolbox talks are scheduled regularly to maintain competence across the team delivering Lewisham commercial waste services.

 Personal protective equipment (PPE): Appropriate PPE, including high-visibility garments, gloves, safety footwear and eye protection, will be supplied and maintained.
 Workers are required to wear PPE for designated tasks and report defects or shortages immediately.
 The company will ensure PPE is suitable for the types of waste handled and that replacement is timely.